-Some more photos on Carmel Valley pubs and fine dining and some Carmel Valley scenery:
+Some more photos of Carmel Valley pubs and fine dining – and some Carmel Valley scenery:

-We were so lucky that we happened to find the Carmel Valley!
+We were so lucky that we happened to find this place, Carmel Valley!
 It began with a hotel booking.
-We were on vacation and wanted a pool, an outdoor hot tub and a sunnier inland climate instead of daily coastal fogs from the Pacific Ocean.
-The Carmel Valley has a sunnier climate than the coastal resorts and it’s a bit warmer there than on the coast where it can still be chilly in the spring.
+We were on vacation and wanted a pool, an outdoor hot tub and a sunnier inland climate than the daily coastal fogs on the Pacific coast.
+Carmel Valley has a sunnier climate than the coastal resorts and it’s a bit warmer than on the coast where it can still be chilly in spring.

-If you want to know where we stayed, it was Contenta Inn in the Carmel Valley.
-A good motel that met our needs, very quiet in the spring.
+If you want to know where we stayed, it was Contenta Inn in Carmel Valley Village.
+A good motel that met our needs and very peaceful and quiet in the spring.
 The location was perfect in the village center, at walking-distance from dining and tasting rooms.